 On a Concluding Note, it can be said that both APIs have a similar Interface.
 But TensorFlow is comparatively easier yo use as it provides a lot of Monitoring and Debugging Tools.
 Theano takes the Lead in Usability and Speed, but TensorFlow is better suited for Deployment.
 Paperwork or Documentation for Theano is more than TensorFlow and TensorFlow being a new Language people don’t have many resources, to begin with.
 Open-source deep-libraries such as Keras, Lasagne and Blocks have been built on top of Theano.

-I hope this comparison was enough for you to decide which framework to opt for, check out the AI and Deep Learning With Tensorflow by Edureka, a trusted online learning company with a network of more than 250,000 satisfied learners spread across the globe.
+I hope this comparison was enough for you to decide which framework to opt for, check out the Deep Learning With Tensorflow course by Edureka, a trusted online learning company with a network of more than 250,000 satisfied learners spread across the globe.
 This Certification Training is curated by industry professionals as per the industry requirements & demands.
 You will master the concepts such as SoftMax function, Autoencoder Neural Networks, Restricted Boltzmann Machine (RBM) and work with libraries like Keras & TFLearn.

 Got a question for us?
 Please mention it in the comments section of “Theano vs TensorFlow” and we will get back to you.